Most Comfortable Mattresses

 Airbeds are distinct from air mattresses in that they’re higher quality beds with multiple components.
 They sit on a bed frame like standard mattresses.
 Whereas air mattresses typically cost less than $100 for a standard size, airbeds can sell for hundreds or thousands of dollars.
 They often combine foam with air chambers that can be customized to softer or firmer levels.

 Couples love that airbeds have air chambers on each side of the mattress, enabling the firmness level to be adjusted to the partner’s comfort level.
 An example of this kind of bed is the Saatva Solaire.
 This also means that side, stomach, and back sleepers can adjust the air pressure to their desired firmness.
-As a hybrid mattress, airbeds are a bit spendier, but because a bulk of the mattress is air, these beds don’t break down easily and so are lasting investments.

 All-foam or hybrid mattresses are typically soft enough to hug your joints while lying on your side.
 The top foam layers fill in the curves of your body where an innerspring mattress would leave space.
 When your joints are cushioned, your spine is more likely to be aligned, which is important for keeping away back pain.